parkerbxyz/MITx-6.00.1x-2T2019a/Problem Set 2/README.md

 Note that if you do not use bisection search, your code will not run - your code only has 30 seconds to run on our servers.

-*Note: This problem may be challenging.
-We encourage you to work smart.
-If you've spent more than a few hours on this problem, we suggest that you move on to a different part of the course.
-If you have time, come back to this problem after you've had a break and cleared your head.*
+**Note:**
+Depending on where, and how frequently, you round during this function, your answers may be off a few cents in either direction.
+Try rounding as few times as possible in order to increase the accuracy of your result.

 ---